nicnosis/iu-courses/fa20/j363/web-syllabus.md

  * Gain a demonstrable command of front-end web languages
  * Learn to adapt to a constantly-changing medium

+### ACEJMC Professional values and competencies
+The ACEJMC, the accrediting council that periodically reviews our undergraduate degree program, has created a set of professional values and competencies that the faculty here subscribes to.
+We think all journalism graduates should be aware of certain core concepts.
+Below are the ones we will focus most on in this class.

+ * Demonstrate an understanding of the diversity of peoples and cultures and of the significance and impact of mass communications in a global society;
+ * Understand concepts and apply theories in the use and presentation of images and information;
+ * Think critically, creatively and independently;

 ## Structure
 This course is divided into __four units__, each about 3-4 weeks in length.